Propositions

 UPCOMING

-Traditional seminary has a place, but increasingly it’s too expensive, too inflexible, too prone to questionable doctrine, too focused on maintaining the machine, and too divorced from the local church.
+Traditional seminary will perhaps always have a place, and many of the pastors and directors of the TPA earned a degree from a seminary.
+Yet we feel that the traditional seminary model can be too expensive, too inflexible, too prone to questionable doctrine, too focused on maintaining the machine, and too divorced from the local church.
 We offer the following propositions about the future of theological training in North America:

 1. The best preparation for pastoral ministry is to actually be invested in the life and ministry of a church and its pastor.

-2. While there might be a place for training in traditional seminary molds, it makes little sense to take young men with initiative and Gospel zeal and commit them to a 3-year academic incubator with only cursory attachment to local churches, pastors, and lost people.
+2. It makes little sense to take men with initiative and Gospel zeal and commit them to a 3-year academic incubator with only a cursory attachment to local churches, pastors, and lost people.

 4. Rigorous academic theological study can take place to great effect if a student is driven, has a mentor, and is surrounded by a cadre of thoughtful pastors and other students willing to invest in him with the fruits of their own study.